Employers Should Benchmark PPP and CPE to Evaluate Employee Benefits Plan and Broker Performance

-Employers can begin by looking holistically at Premium Per Participant (PPP) and broker Compensation Per Participant (CPP) for their health plan, which typically accounts for 80% or more of employee benefits costs.
-Then, if necessary, they can drill down to premium, broker compensation, and participants on each individual line of coverage, taking into account demographics and plan designs.
+Employers can begin by looking holistically at the Premium Per Participant (PPP) for their health plan, which typically accounts for 80% or more of employee benefits costs, and their total broker Compensation Per Employee (CPE) and how those metrics compare to relevant peers.
+Then, if necessary, employers can drill down to premium, broker compensation, and participants on each individual line of coverage, taking into account demographics and plan designs.

-Premium Per Employee (PPP).
+Premium Per Participant (PPP).
 PPP measures the total premium paid on an employee benefits plan divided by participants.
 Comparing PPP to peer organizations with similar industries, plan designs, and demographics has long been a trusted method for evaluating health plan cost efficiency.

 That has changed.